MCU Deployment

 Performance also depends on the number of CPUs since data needs to be transferred between them.

-The calibration procedure is needed to measure these indicators on a specific platform and determine how many connections and of what type the server can handle without degrading resolution and frame rate (FPS).
+The calibration procedure allows you to measure these parameters on a specific platform to subsequently understand how many connections and of which type the server can handle without compromising resolution and frame rate (FPS).

 We would also like to pay much attention to CPU power management in Linux.
 It is an important factor that affects server performance.